Youth Soccer Levels (Complete League Guide)

 MLS Next

-MLS Next is a U13+ boys-only option, a level above the National League.
+MLS Next is a U13+ boys-only option above the National League.
 Sanctioned by the USYS, MLS Next has replaced the former Development Academy.

 GA

-GA stands for The Girls Academy League, and it is a new girls’ league sanctioned by USYT.
+GA stands for The Girls Academy League, a new girls’ league sanctioned by USYT.
 The GA was formed to replace the Girls DA and partnered with MLS Next.

 • GA aims to develop female players for the National Team pathway and college soccer.